Genetics, Molecular Biology

 Brigham and Women's Hospital

-Dr. Elledge is also Gregor Mendel Professor of Genetics in the Department of Genetics at Harvard Medical School and at Brigham and Women's Hospital.
+Dr. Elledge is also Gregor Mendel Professor of Genetics in the Department of Genetics at Harvard Medical School and the Division of Genetics at Brigham and Women's Hospital.

-It was during a postdoctoral fellowship at Stanford University that Elledge began to focus his attention on the cell cycle.
-By accident, he cloned a family of genes known as ribonucleotide reductases, and later found that they were activated by DNA damage and regulated by the cell cycle.
-Soon after this discovery, Elledge attended a lecture by Paul Nurse, a scientist who later won the Nobel Prize in Physiology or Medicine for his cell cycle research.
-Nurse had recently isolated the human homolog of a key cell cycle gene, Cdc2, and his studies indicated that cell cycle regulation was functionally conserved from yeast to humans and that many human cell cycle genes could be isolated by looking for complementary genes in yeast.
+During a postdoctoral fellowship at Stanford University, Elledge cloned a family of genes known as ribonucleotide reductases, and showed that they are activated by DNA damage and regulated by the cell cycle.
+Soon after this discovery, Elledge attended a lecture by Paul Nurse, who later won the Nobel Prize in Physiology or Medicine for his cell cycle research.
+Nurse’s studies indicated that cell cycle regulation had been functionally conserved through evolution and that human cell cycle genes could be identified by looking for complementary genes in yeast.

-While looking for additional cell cycle genes, Elledge and his colleagues identified the F-box, a conserved motif that is present in some proteins.
-F-box-containing proteins recognize specific protein sequences and mark them with ubiquitin for destruction by the cell’s built-in shredder, a multiprotein structure called the proteasome.
-Increased levels of certain proteins can disrupt the cell cycle, so destroying them is one way to ensure that cells continue to divide normally or stop dividing all together, as required by the organism.
+While looking for additional cell cycle genes, Elledge and his colleagues identified the F-box, a structural motif that is present in some proteins.
+F-box-containing proteins recognize specific protein sequences, often generated by phosphorylation, and mark them for destruction by the cell’s built-in shredder – the proteasome.
+Increased levels of certain proteins can disrupt the cell cycle, so destroying them is one way to ensure that cells continue to divide normally or stop dividing altogether.

-Elledge's research has also led to important discoveries about how cells detect and repair DNA damage, uncovering a whole signal transduction mechanism that alerts cells to chromosome defects.
-He recently identified the Chk2 enzyme, which activates the tumor-suppressor p53 to prevent cells with damaged DNA from dividing.
-When this enzyme is missing or defective, the "brakes" on cell division are released, increasing the risk of cancer.
-In other studies, he demonstrated that a protein known as ATM is a "trigger" for the protein BRCA1 to repair DNA damage.
+Elledge has also made important discoveries about how cells detect and repair DNA damage.
+He identified the ATR/ATRIP DNA damage sensor that activates a signal transduction cascade, including the Chk1 and Chk2 enzymes, which help prevent cells with damaged DNA from dividing and activate DNA repair.
+Mutations in this DNA damage response pathway increase the risk of cancer.
+In other studies, he demonstrated that a protein known as ATM triggers the protein BRCA1 to repair DNA damage.
 Mutations in ATM and BRCA1 together may account for nearly 10 percent of all breast cancers.